-

 What Is Agile Leadership?

-Let’s start by really understanding what Agile leadership is, because you’d be surprised how easy it is to misunderstand.
-Agile leadership is simply applying Agile principles towards a leadership role.
+At its core, Agile leadership is simply applying Agile principles towards a leadership role.
 It sounds simple, but what does that mean in practice?

 First and foremost, Agile leadership requires a deep understanding of Agile marketing principles.
-Without that understanding, leaders are far more likely to drift into “fake-Agile,” where they wrongly believe they are following Agile principles.
+Without that understanding, leaders are far more likely to drift into “fake Agile,” where they wrongly believe they are following Agile principles.
 As one might expect, this usually results in teams frustrated that they’re not getting the benefits of Agile despite ostensibly doing what they’re supposed to.

 In a more general sense, Agile marketing requires some level of give and take between teams and leadership, with those leaders providing guidance on what the team’s priorities should be, while the team decides how to achieve those priorities.
-Non-Agile leaders may have a hard time fulfilling this more-limited role if they’re used to telling marketing teams how they should achieve broader goals.
+Non-Agile leaders may have a hard time fulfilling this more limited role if they’re used to telling marketing teams how they should achieve broader goals.

 Agile leaders also need to be more accepting of failure as a part of a culture that values and creates safe spaces for experimentation and continuous improvement.
 Overall, good Agile leaders should actively support the Agile development of their marketing teams.
 But what kind of leadership styles are best for supporting this mission?